JasonWong97/starter-hugo-academic/content/home/experience.md

     description: |2-
         * Developed an Auxiliary Platform (AP), used to audit submitted source code, documentation, etc., and authorize the permission-related configuration.

-        * Designed the back-end/front-end with Django + REST API / Vue + Element UI, visualized reports with ECharts.
+        * Revised the back-end/front-end with Django + REST API / Vue + Element UI, visualized data report with ECharts.

         * Deployed micro-services and CI/CD pipeline with Jenkins and GitLab.